gaforov/Rock-Paper-Scissors/README.md

 # The "Rock, Paper & Scissors" game.

-This is a simpe "Rock, Paper or Scissors", have fun paying it!
+This is a simpe "Rock, Paper or Scissors" game, have fun paying it!